OULibraries/docker-workshop/README.md

 ### 4. Play around with Drupal 8

-Once you Drupal 8 cluster has been started, navigate to `http://localhost:8080` in a web browser.
+Once your Drupal 8 cluster has been started, navigate to `http://localhost:8080` in a web browser.
 You should see the Drupal 8 web interface.
 Feel free to play around with the various tabs and features.
 Consider publishing a new article or page.
 Note that these changes will persist across restarts of the development cluster due to